-Additionally to the refactorings in this paper, we implemented several extensions for language features that are frequently needed and annotated in our SPLs, but that are not part of Lightweight Java (and LJ^{AR}).
-Specifically, we added support for local variables (that are tricky to refactor, but possible with some static source code analysis and boilerplate code) and support for no or multiple return and original statements that must not necessarily be top-level statements as in LJ^{AR}.
-A thorough discussion of these extensions is outside the scope of this paper.
+In addition to the refactorings in this paper, we implemented several additional refactorings for language features that are frequently needed and annotated in our SPLs, but that are not part of Lightweight Java (and LJ^{AR}).
+Specifically, we added support for local variables (that are tricky to refactor, but possible with some static source code analysis and boilerplate code) and for no or multiple return and original statements that must not necessarily be top-level statements as in LJ^{AR}.
+A thorough discussion of these additional refactorings is outside the scope of this paper.

-Since its development, we used our refactorings for a couple of practical applications.
-For instance, for some recent work on a language extension of AHEAD [31], we wanted to decompose a number of legacy applications from different domains into SPLs.
-We used CIDE to annotate and subsequently export AHEAD code, because this felt much faster than extracting class refinements manually.
-We also imported some existing projects, to use CIDE's type-checking mechanism [25] on existing, physically separated SPLs.
+Since its development, we have used our refactorings for a couple of practical applications.
+For instance, for some recent work on a language extension of AHEAD [32], we wanted to decompose a number of legacy applications from different domains into SPLs.
+We used CIDE to annotate and subsequently export AHEAD code, because we felt that this would be much faster than extracting class refinements manually.
+Also the Berkeley DB case study in [6] was created this way.
+We also imported existing projects, to use CIDE's typechecking mechanism [25] on existing, physically separated SPLs.